k-gregor/k-gregor.github.io/_posts/2025-02-01-radiative-forcing.md

 featured: false
 ---

-Radiative forcing is a key concept in the science of climate change.
-However, it is a complex topic and sometimes details are omitted or terms used interchangeably.
-This makes it hard to grasp.
+Radiative forcing is a key concept in climate science.
+However, it is a complex topic and sometimes details are omitted or terms used interchangeably, which makes it hard to grasp.
-Therefore, I here try to summarize and combine the most important definitions, concepts, and their relations.
+Therefore, I here try to summarize and synthesize the most important definitions, concepts, and their relations.

 Let's start with two keywords: